RVirmoors/ccia/regression-osc-imu.md

 This is probably the cheapest and most fun option, if you're into tinkering with sensors and microcontrollers.{% sidenote 'tinker' 'And if you’re not, it’s a great beginner-friendly project to start with!'%} IMU sensors are very accessible; a 3-axis one like the MPU6050 is fine but you can also go for a so-called 9-axis sensor like the MPU9250 if you think you might use e.g. the gyroscope in the future.

-You then hook it up to an Arduino-compatible microcontroller with WiFi{% sidenote 'bt' 'An alternative to WiFi is Bluetooth, as seen for example in [this DYI project](https://inmagicwetrust.wordpress.com/2015/11/04/diy-project-wearable-imu-tracking-sensor/).'%} and, preferably, LiPo battery power.
+You then hook it up to an Arduino-compatible microcontroller with WiFi{% sidenote 'bt' 'An alternative to WiFi is Bluetooth, as seen for example in [this DYI project](https://inmagicwetrust.wordpress.com/2015/11/04/diy-project-wearable-imu-tracking-sensor/) and several products available online.'%} and, preferably, LiPo battery power.
 In the past I've used [Adafruit Feather](https://www.adafruit.com/product/2821) boards.

 Here's what it turned out like for me: my very first soldering job back in 2019.
 I didn't know how sensitive soldering wires directly into through-holes can be, but they've held up just fine since then!

 {% maincolumn '../attachments/feather-imu.jpg' 'MPU IMU module stuck onto a HUZZAH Feather with double-sided tape, with 4 wires making the [I2C](https://en.wikipedia.org/wiki/I2C) connection.
-From [twitter](https://x.com/growlerpig/status/1183276083409555456/photo/1).
+From my [twitter](https://x.com/growlerpig/status/1183276083409555456/photo/1).
 Remember twitter?' %}

 My then-students [Dorin](https://cucicov.com/) and [Maria](https://www.instagram.com/what.is.bart/) helped with constructing fancy bracelets around 3 such sensor+board combos, with a pocket to house the LiPo battery and velcro to strap onto your wrist: